aliyurtsevenn/Statistics-Analyzer/README.md

 # Statistics-Analyzer
-This program gets the input as an excell file or a tab separated csv file and does the statistical analysis of the data.
+This program gets the input as an excell file and does the statistical analysis of the data.

 Both python code and parameters.txt files should be in the same directort.
-Otherwies, the code doesn't work.
+Otherwise, the code doesn't work.
 In the parameters.txt, you should type the required parameters accordingly.

+I would be very glad if you have any contributions for improving this program especially in multiple comprasion tests.